quicwg/base-drafts/draft-ietf-quic-transport.md

 send a STREAMS_BLOCKED frame ({{frame-streams-blocked}}).
 This signal is considered useful for debugging.
-An endpoint MUST NOT wait to receive this signal before advertising additional credit, since doing so will mean that the peer will be blocked for at least an entire round trip, and potentially for longer if the peer chooses not to send STREAMS_BLOCKED frames.
+An endpoint MUST NOT wait to receive this signal before advertising additional credit, since doing so will mean that the peer will be blocked for at least an entire round trip, and potentially indefinitely if the peer chooses not to send STREAMS_BLOCKED frames.

 ## Flow Control Performance